Stability of Piecewise Deterministic Markovian Metapopulation Processes on Networks: Stability criteria for the general metapopulation model

-where $(S_n)_{n\in \Z_+}$ is the sequence of jump times of a Poisson process with density $1$ independent from $X$. \pe \\ With that aim in mind, let us first define tracking functions that return the position of our process from its inter-jump times $t_k$, the edges $\kappa_k$ along which the transfers occur and the values of its jump distributions quantiles $\xi_k$.
+With this aim in mind, let us first define tracking functions that return the position of our process from its inter-jump times $t_k$, the edges $\kappa_k$ along which the transfers occur and the values of its jump distributions quantiles $\xi_k$.
 For all $x\in \R_+^n$, all $(i,j)\in \mathcal{I}$ and all $\theta\in [0,1]$, set

 For all $x\in \R_+^n$, let us define recursively the sequence of functions $\left(h^k_x\right)_{k\geqslant 1}$ by

 and for all $k\in \N$,